small lotus divider graphic on neutral colored background.

 Where Magnesium Fits in the Broader Supplement Conversation

-Magnesium decisions follow the same logic applied across vitamins, mineral, and probiotics: formulation quality, dose, and real-world use matter more than claims.
+Magnesium decisions follow the same logic applied across vitamins, minerals, and probiotics: formulation quality, dose, and real-world use matter more than claims.

 References and Further Reading